Beyond chromatic threshold via the $(p,q)$-theorem, and a sharp blow-up phenomenon: Introduction

-The density condition is a natural one to impose to guarantee constant chromatic number.
-Tur\'{a}n's theorem~\cite{1941Turan}, a fundamental result in extremal graph theory, states that every $n$-vertex $K_{r}$-free graph contains at most $\frac{r-2}{r-1}\cdot\frac{n^{2}}{2}$ edges, and, moreover, the balanced complete $(r-1)$-partite graph, also known as the Tur\'{a}n graph $T_{n,r-1}$, is the unique extremal graph.
-Rephrasing Tur\'{a}n's theorem, we see that every $n$-vertex $K_{r}$-free graph $G$ with $e(G)\ge e(T_{n,r-1})$ must be $T_{n,r-1}$ and hence $(r-1)$-colorable.
-However, the number of edges $e(G)$ is not an ideal density condition.
-Indeed, if $e(G)$ drops slightly below $e(T_{n,r-1})$, although by a stability theorem of Erd\H{o}s and Simonovits~\cite{1966ErdosStability,1966SimonovitsStability}, we know that $G$ is close to $T_{n,r-1}$ (in edit-distance), but $G$ could still have large chromatic number due to small noise, e.g. $G$ could be a disjoint union of $T_{n-o(n),r-1}$ and an Erd\H{o}s' graph mentioned above on $o(n)$ vertices.
-Notice that in both this example and the graph from random construction of Erd\H{o}s, there are vertices with small degree.
-Motivated by this observation, Andr\'{a}sfai, Erd\H{o}s, and S\'{o}s~\cite{1974ErdosSos} initiated the study of the relationship between the chromatic number and the minimum degree of a $K_{r}$-free graph.
-They showed that every $n$-vertex $K_{r}$-free graph with minimum degree larger than $\frac{3r-7}{3r-4}\cdot n$ has chromatic number at most $r-1$.
+A natural question which attracted a lot of attention is whether the chromatic number can be bounded if an additional condition is imposed.
+For example, Tur\'{a}n's theorem~\cite{1941Turan}, a fundamental result in extremal graph theory, states that every $n$-vertex $K_{r}$-free graph has average degree at most $\frac{r-2}{r-1}\cdot n$, and, moreover, the balanced complete $(r-1)$-partite graph, also known as the Tur\'{a}n graph $T_{n,r-1}$, is the unique extremal graph.
+Rephrasing Tur\'{a}n's theorem, we see that every $n$-vertex $K_{r}$-free graph $G$ with average degree at least $\frac{r-2}{r-1}\cdot n$ must be $T_{n,r-1}$ and hence $(r-1)$-colorable.
+However, the average degree condition is not an ideal condition to force bounded chromatic number due to small `local noise'.
+Indeed, if the average degree drops slightly, although by a stability theorem of Erd\H{o}s and Simonovits~\cite{1966ErdosStability,1966SimonovitsStability}, we know that $G$ is close to $T_{n,r-1}$ (in edit-distance), but $G$ could be e.g. a disjoint union of $T_{n-\sqrt{n},r-1}$ and an Erd\H{o}s's random graph on $\sqrt{n}$ vertices with large girth and chromatic number.
+Notice that here the vertices in the `local noise' part have $o(n)$ small degree.
+It is then perhaps not too surprising that the minimum degree condition is the correct one to impose: Andr\'{a}sfai, Erd\H{o}s, and S\'{o}s~\cite{1974ErdosSos} showed that every $n$-vertex $K_{r}$-free graph with minimum degree larger than $\frac{3r-7}{3r-4}\cdot n$ has chromatic number at most $r-1$.
 It remained an interesting question to determine the optimal min-degree condition guaranteeing bounded chromatic number.
 This is the by-now well-known \Yemph{chromatic threshold} problem first formulated in the early 1970s by Erd\H{o}s and Simonovits~\cite{1973ErdosSimonovits}, and since then there has been a large amount of work on this topic.
 Formally, for a graph $H$, its chromatic threshold is defined as

 In other words, for $\alpha<\delta_{\chi}(H)$, there exist $H$-free graphs with minimum degree $\alpha n$ and arbitrarily large chromatic number, but if $\alpha>\delta_{\chi}(H)$, then $\chi(G)$ must be bounded.